adamrmelnyk/oxide_boy/README.md

 * GUI
   * Render tiles
   * Render sprites
-  * Add a library to display everything
 * Sound
   * Step function needs to be implemented
 * I/O
   * Joypad step function
 * Shutdown after locking up at 0xe9 of the boot ROM
-* Log to console only in Debug mode

 ### Resources